mtulio/provider-certification-tool/docs/user-installation-checklist.md

 ### Load Balancers

+Load Balancer deployment:
+- [ ] I am using one Load Balancer dedicated to API
+- [ ] I am using one Load Balancer dedicated to Ingress
+- [ ] I am using the same Load Balancer for API and Ingress

+- Load Balancer flavor/type used by API:
+- Load Balancer flavor/type used by Ingress:

+API Load Balancer details:
 - [ ] I have reviewed all the Health Check requirements
-- [ ] The Health Checks for KAS listeners are HTTP or HTTPS
+- [ ] The Health Checks for kube-apiserver listeners are HTTP or HTTPS
 - [ ] The DNS `api-int.<cluster>.<domain>` is properly configured with **private** Load Balancer address
 - [ ] I have reviewed the Hairpin connection problem, and the Load Balancer used to kubernetes-api is not impacted by it

-- Load Balancer flavor/type used by kubernetes API:
-- Load Balancer flavor/type used by Default Ingress:
+- [ ] The API load balancer is configured to take a maximum of 30 seconds from the time the API server turns off the `/readyz` endpoint to the removal of the API server instance from the pool.

 *See more at [User Installation Review > Load Balancers](./user-installation-review.md#load-balancers)*